 How should I handle one building that has multiple meters/accounts?
 What if one of the accounts exceeds the 60 kW Small Business eligibility limit?

 Our recommendation is as follows:

-- Each utility account is reviewed to determine if it is eligible for Small Business or Commercial level incentives.
+- Each utility account is reviewed to determine if it is an eligible Small Business or Medium/Large Business.

 - If any meter individually records 60 kW or less in demand per month then that account, and its related electrical load is considered a Small Business eligible to participate in the Small Business Program.

-- If one meter in the building exceeds the 60 kW per month limit, then identify the measures attributed to that meter and use the Existing Buildings level incentives.
+- If one meter in the building exceeds the 60 kW per month limit, then the account eligible for incentives offered to Medium/Large Businesses.

 Questions about Lockheed Martin